open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 4 - Planet and myPlanet Tutorial

-This step includes the [Planet Tutorial](vi-planetapps.md), which explains the features of the application.
+This step includes the [Planet Tutorial](vi-planetapps.md), which explains the features of the Planet application.

-And also there is [myPlanet Tutorial](vi-myplanet.md), which explains about Android application.
+Additionally, there is a [myPlanet Tutorial](vi-myplanet.md) that covers the Android application.
+Please follow this tutorial if you have an Android device.

 ## Step 5 - Keeping Fork Updated